abelardojarab/vim-config/.vim/plugged/nvim-lspfuzzy/README.md

 This plugin makes the Neovim LSP client use [FZF](https://github.com/junegunn/fzf) to display results and navigate the code.

-It works by redefining LSP handlers so that they call FZF.
-Therefore you don't need to change any of your exising LSP mappings.
-It's also **small** (currently at ~250 LOC) and **written entirely in Lua**.
+It works by redefining your LSP handlers so that they call FZF.

-The plugin is compatible only with Neovim 0.5+.
+**The plugin requires Neovim 0.6+.** For Neovim 0.5, use version `v0.1.0`.

 ![demo](./demo.gif)